Sometimes, I make recipes up. On the fly.

 Also, I’d just like to formally put it out there… Laura, will you photograph ALL my recipes for this blog?
 These pictures are unreal and I love you.

-Update – if you love this recipe, you might also like my other sangria recipes!
+Update – if you love this recipe for Two-Ingredient White Sangria, you might also like my other sangria recipes!